-The Monstera Adansonii is a plant that goes by many names.
-Five-hole plant, Trailing Split-leaf, Swiss Cheese Vine, and Adanson’s Monstera are some of the other titles this trailing plant is known by.
+The Monstera adansonii is a plant that goes by many names.
+Five-hole plant, Trailing Split-leaf, Swiss Cheese Vine, and Adanson’s Monstera are other titles this trailing plant is known by.

-Although it is easy to care for, improper watering practices can lead the plant to wilt and die – as is often the case with Monstera and novice plant owners.
+Although Monstera adansonii is easy to care for, improper watering practices can lead the plant to wilt and die – as is often true with Monstera and novice plant owners.

 How Often Should I Water My Monstera Adansonii?

 Monstera Adansonii likes evenly moist but well-draining soil.
-The plant should be watered when the top 3-4 inches of the potting mix are dry.
+The plant should be watered when the potting mix’s top 3-4 inches are dry.
 This converted to days would be every 7-8 days in the summer and every 13-14 days in the cooler months.
-The exact frequency of watering depends on your climate, humidity conditions, the pot size, and the potting mix your Monstera Adansonii is living in.
+The exact watering frequency depends on your climate, humidity conditions, the pot size, and the potting mix your Monstera Adansonii is living in.

 The Swiss Cheese Vine is native to the tropics of South America and the West Indies.
-The tropical plants live on the forest floor and cling to tree trunks, and trail upwards.
+The tropical plants live on the forest floor, cling to tree trunks, and trail upwards.

-As it naturally grows as a climber, it grows aerial roots that dig into the tree barks and provide support to the plant.
+As it naturally grows as a climber, it grows aerial roots that dig into the tree barks and support the plant.

 The soil in the tropics is always kept evenly moist by frequent rains and high humidity levels.

-You will have to mimic similar soil moisture for your Monstera Adansonii to thrive.
+You must mimic similar soil moisture for your Monstera Adansonii to thrive.
 A well-draining and moisture-retaining mix will do well.

-The plant can get extra water from the aerial roots, too, by absorbing the moisture trapped inside the bark of the trees.
+The plant can also get extra water from the aerial roots by absorbing the moisture trapped inside the bark of the trees.

 The tropical plant will not thrive if the soil dries out quickly.
 So don’t pour in the same potting mix for your Monstera Adansonii as you would for your succulents.

-When thirsty, the Monstera Adansonii leaves tend to curl up or droop, but these are only prominent when your plant has not been watered in a long time.
+When thirsty, the Monstera adansonii leaves tend to curl up or sag, but these are only prominent when your plant has not been watered in a long time.

 You never want to wait for such signs to appear before watering because this stresses the plant and can hinder proper growth.

 A better and more reliable method is checking for soil moisture manually.
-You can simply check the soil moisture by poking your finger into the soil or using a sharp object to see how moist the soil is.
+You can check the soil moisture by poking your finger or using a sharp object to see how moist the soil is.

-Poke a dry finger into the potting mix and try to feel if the soil is moist or not.
-This will usually give you a good idea of whether your Monstera Adansonii needs watering or not.
+Poke a dry finger into the potting mix and try to feel if the soil is moist.
+This will usually give you a good idea of whether your Monstera Adansonii needs watering.

-If the soil is too compacted or you don’t want to get your hands dirty, use a bamboo stick or a sharp wooden object.
+Use a bamboo stick or a sharp wooden object if the soil is too compacted or you don’t want to get your hands dirty.
 Wood has the propensity to appear darker if it’s exposed to moisture.

-Another indicator of soil moisture is how easy it is to insert the wooden object into the soil.
+Another indicator of soil moisture is how easy it is to insert a wooden object into the soil.
 It is relatively harder to push a bamboo stick into dry soil.

 The Weather Impact

 Evaporation and transpiration rates will directly affect your watering schedule.
-In the winters, both evaporation and transpiration are significantly reduced—conversely, both increase in the growing season.
+In the winter, evaporation, and transpiration are significantly reduced—conversely, both increase in the growing season.

-This is why you will not follow the same watering plan in the winters as you would in the summers.
+This is why you will not follow the same watering plan in winter and summer.
 But there is more to it than just the seasons.

 If you live in an arid climate, the natural humidity in the air is already quite low.
-So, you will need to provide your Monstera Adansonii with ample water to keep up with the high transpiration rates.
+So, you must provide your Monstera Adansonii with ample water to keep up with the high transpiration rates.